sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 # Gentle introduction to relational databases

-For many years, relational databases where the only serious way to keep relevant data saved in a safe and retrievable when needed.
+For many years, relational databases where the only serious way to keep relevant data saved in a safe and retrievable way, whenever needed.

-[Some would say][0600] that it still is the only serious way.
+[Some would say][0600] that it still is the only serious and safe way.

-Relational databases emerged victorious from alternative ways to store large volume of enterprise way back in the 80's,
+Relational databases emerged victorious from alternative ways to store large volume of enterprise data way back in the 80's,
 [there is a fine documentary about it][0601].

-They worth use instead of just shove all the data inside a plain file because most of them offer [ACID][0622] properties.
+They worth to use instead of just shove all the data inside a plain file because most of them offer [ACID][0622] properties:

+1. Atomic operations
+1. Consistency of data
+1. Isolation in concurrent scenarios
+1. Durability of stored data

+We'll look on several relevant details in this chapter, but let's start with the sample code: in fact, i will present things first and explain later, deal with database management in most enterprise scenario is a more business-related job than a purely technical challenge: what really matters is _what_ does this data means instead of _how_ to store it.

 ## Write a program to query data

+This is a small example on _how_ store things.

 Kotlin inherits from java a library called [JDBC][0610] and you can use it to query the database: